-DO NOT PURCHASE YOUR EHRGO SUBSCRIPTION UNTIL THE 4TH WEEK OF SCHOOL BECAUSE YOU WILL ONLY HAVE 12 WEEKS TO WORK ON YOUR ASSIGNMENTS WITHIN EHRGO.
+DO NOT PURCHASE YOUR EHRGo SUBSCRIPTION UNTIL THE 4^{TH} WEEK OF SCHOOL BECAUSE YOU WILL ONLY HAVE 12 WEEKS TO WORK ON YOUR ASSIGNMENTS WITHIN EHRGo.

-Instruction to follow in order to purchase this subscription.
+Instruction to follow for purchase of this subscription.
 Students will need to purchase an EHR-Go subscription for access to the Electronic Health Record.
-You will purchase it at www.ehrgo.com At the right hand side of the page at the top, click on subscribe.
+You will purchase it at www.ehrgo.com At the right-hand side of the page at the top, click on subscribe.

 On the next page enter your program key which is; S23T22.
 Press the tab, "validate program key".
 Next you will fill out the registration form and submit it.
-You will need to purchase the 12 week subscription.
+You will need to purchase the 12-week subscription.